wasewer4/alx-system_engineering-devops/0x02-shell_redirections/README.md

-first file is to print hello world and new line second file is to print a confused smiley
+first file is to print hello world and new line second file is to print a confused smiley third file is printing the content of /etc/passwd